 - Survey templates: Leading online research tools have expert-designed ready survey templates that make it easier for researchers to choose from and conduct their research study.
 These templates are vetted questionnaires specific to every industry, making the study even more efficient.

-A researcher needs to conduct surveys using the right questions and the right medium to administer and track responses.
+A researcher must conduct surveys using the right questions and medium to administer and track responses.
 QuestionPro is a platform that helps create and deploy different types and sets of questionnaires, polls, and quizzes.

 We have 350+ varieties of survey templates, including: